Neil Hannon: Career

-Hannon has also collaborated with Thomas Walsh, from the Irish band Pugwash, to create a cricket-themed pop album under the name The Duckworth Lewis Method.
-The first single, "The Age of Revolution", was released in June 2009, and a full-length album released the week after.
+In 2009, Hannon collaborated with Thomas Walsh from the Irish band Pugwash to create a cricket-themed pop album, under the name the Duckworth Lewis Method.
+The first single, "The Age of Revolution", was released in June 2009, and was followed by an eponymous full-length album the week after.
 The group's second album, Sticky Wickets, came out in 2013.

-Hannon contributed to a musical version of Swallows and Amazons, writing the music while Helen Edmundson wrote the book and lyrics, which premiered in December 2010 at the Bristol Old Vic.
+Hannon composed the music for a stage adaptation of Arthur Ransome's novel Swallows and Amazons (1930), which premiered in December 2010 at the Bristol Old Vic, with book and lyrics by Helen Edmundson.
 A new Divine Comedy album, Bang Goes the Knighthood, was released in May 2010.

-In April 2012 Hannon's first opera commission, Sevastopol, was performed by the Royal Opera House.
-It was part of a program called OperaShots, which invites musicians not typically working within the opera medium to create an opera.
-Sevastopol was based upon Leo Tolstoy's Sevastopol Sketches.
-Hannon's second opera (book by Frank Alva Buecheler, English by Tim Clarke) for which he wrote music, In May, premiered in May 2013 in Lancaster and was shown in 2014 with overwhelming success e.g. in Glasgow and Brighton.
+On 20 April 2012, Hannon's first opera commission, Sevastopol, was performed by the Royal Opera House in London.
+The piece was part of a program called OperaShots, which invites musicians not typically working within the opera medium to create an opera, and was based upon Leo Tolstoy's Sevastopol Sketches.
+Hannon's second opera for which he composed the music, In May (with book by Frank Alva Buecheler and English translations by Tim Clarke), premiered at Lancaster University's Nuffield Theatre in May 2013.

-The world premiere of To Our Fathers in Distress, in the words of the composer "a kind of oratorio" for chorus, strings and organ, was performed on 22 March 2014 at the Royal Festival Hall in London.
-It was inspired by Hannon's father, the Rt Rev Brian Hannon, who had suffered from Alzheimer's disease before his death in 2022.
+In 2013, Hannon was commissioned by the Southbank Centre to compose a piece for the Royal Festival Hall's refurbished organ: To Our Fathers in Distress, "a kind of oratorio" for chorus, strings and organ, premiered at the Hall in London on 22 March 2014, as part of the Pull Out All the Stop Festival, and was inspired by Hannon's father, the Rt Rev Brian Hannon, who had suffered from Alzheimer's disease before his death in 2022.
+In 2015, Neil won the 2015 Legend Award from the Oh Yeah organisation in Belfast.

+Hannon wrote the soundtrack and songs for the Irish sci-fi film LOLA, for which he won an IFTA Award at the 2024 IFTAs.

+Hannon wrote the songs for the 2023 musical film Wonka.

+On 28 January 2024 Hannon was the guest of Michael Berkeley on the BBC Radio 3 programme Private Passions.
+His choices included Chopin's Nocturne in E flat major, Op 9, No. 2, Ravel's String Quartet in F major and "Montague Terrace (In Blue)" by Scott Walker.

 Personal life

-Since 2009, Hannon's partner is Irish musician Cathy Davey.
+Since 2009 (wed Jan 2023), Hannon's partner has been Irish musician Cathy Davey.
 The couple live in County Kildare.
-He was previously married to Orla Little, with whom he has a daughter, Willow Hannon.
+He was previously married to Orla Little, with whom he has a daughter, born about 2002.
 With Davey, Hannon is a patron of the Irish animal charity My Lovely Horse Rescue, named after the Father Ted Eurovision song for which he wrote the music.

 Politically, Hannon describes himself as being "a thoroughly leftie, Guardian-reading chap, but of the champagne socialist variety".